 As a prototype I used a standard aluminium heatsink (160 x 25 x 10 mm) I had lying round in my shack.
 These heatsinks are sold for cooling LEDS.
 I drilled three 8 mm holes in it and glued 3 strong 8mm diameter Nd magnets flush.
 Between the magnets I added heat conducting pads (1 mm thickness).
-I spray-painted the heatsink black on the visible side so it looks niver on a black rig.
-To the bottom of the X6100 I glued 3, 1mm high same thickness as the heat conducting pads) Nd magnets.
+I spray-painted the heatsink black on the visible side so it looks nicer.
+To the bottom of the X6100 I glued three 1mm high (same thickness as the heat conducting pads) Nd magnets.
 This contraption makes the heatsink ‘click’ to the rig nicely and also secures that the heat conducting pads are pressed to the rigs bottom heatsink firmly.
-This to ensure a goof heat transfer the from the bottom to the add on heatsink.
-As the add on heatsink has a much larger dissipation surface, its capacity is enlaregd significantly.
+This to ensure a good heat transfer to the extra heatsink.
+As the heatsink has a much larger dissipation surface, cooling should enhanced.
 The rig now stays cool nicely.
-Because the heatsink itself I used is not very high (just 10 mm) the X6100 can still be used in the tilted position.
-See the picture below.

 And, does it work?
 Yes, by adding the heatsink the X6100 stays cool, even when using digital modes.
 Also: with the heatsink added, the X6100 can still be used in the tilted position.